Killinskillz69/Nineteen69-paystring.crypto.com-/Decentralized-apps-(dapps).md

 * [P2P Decentralised Autonomous Transportation Network](http://www.flyingcarpet.network/);
 * Telecommunications, e.g. [OpenCT](https://www.openct.io/);
 * Charity funding, e.g. [I Gave](https://igave.io/); and
 * Governance projects, e.g. [Aragon Labs](https://github.com/aragon/labs/issues).
-* [Dapp Insight](https://dappinsight.com) - This is a most popular Dapp listing website which is tracking all the running Dapps in the world with their true usage data.
+* <!--[Dapp Insight](https://dappinsight.com) - (The link gives a 524 error on Cloudflare: a timeout error on the host server.)
+This is a most popular Dapp listing website which is tracking all the running Dapps in the world with their true usage data.-->
 <!--end of active dapp list (EOADL).
 Keep this to easily get to this spot with CTRL+F-->

 Examples that have been conceptualized, but not implemented (at least as far as the creator of this wiki is aware of) include: